fangq/mcx/README.txt

   sudo modprobe nvidia-uvm

-after the above command, MCX should be run again.
+after the above command, MCX should be able to run again.

 New generations of Mac computers no longer support NVIDIA or AMD GPUs. you will have to use the OpenCL version of MCX, MCX-CL by downloading it from